 To get ahead of an infestation, the best preventive measures to take are:

-If you find yourself with the beginning of an infestation, here are some useful tips to help alleviate the nuisance:
+If you find yourself with an infestation, here are some useful tips to help alleviate the nuisance:

 Some natural repellents can deter houseflies, why not try some of the following methods -